yegor256/blog/_drafts/resume.md

 attention to it.
 You didn't even care to create that little and very important product nicely.
 How will you create their software?
 With the same attitude.
 Don't ruin the whole show by a careless design.
-That's the key word here &mdash; careless.
+That's the key word here &mdash; "careless".
 It doesn't need to be complex.
 It may be very simple.
 But it must be **yours**.
 Made with care and love.

 <hr/>

-As you've probably guessed already, I apply all that recommendations to my own personal resume.
-That's how I build my profile.
-Here is the current version of my CV: [yegor-bugayenko.pdf]().
-What do you think?
+Want a free advice on your resume?
+Send it to [mailto:cv@yegor256.com](cv@yegor256.com) and I'll let you know what I think.
+I will reply to all emails, but be ready to hear mostly what's wrong.
+What's right you will know without me, when they pay you $200/hour.